 The adrenaline had well & truly started pumping as we left sleepy-eyed at 4 am next morning.
 The weather was dull and gloomy complimenting the stark, barren landscapes.
 The semi-frozen greenish waters of the Surajtaal lake just before Baralacha La woke us up from our reverie as I gasped at how pristine it looked!
 The pitter-patter of raindrops had turned into gentle snowflakes, a first for me and in the process making Baralacha La(4850m) my favourite pass.
-The cluster of colourful dhabas at Bharatpur appeared in the far distance as the valley opened up.
+A cluster of colourful dhabas at Bharatpur appeared in the far distance as the valley opened up.
 Here I had my first tryst with Maggi as a way of life in the high Himalaya.

 Unbelievable wind swept erosion formations just after Sarchu; we dared not even blink our eyes for fear of missing something.
 The road starts snaking up to the spectacular Nakeela (4900m) with 21 hairpin bends famously called the ‘Gata Loops’ in total merry go round style!

 The sun gods had finally decided that it was time for us to be exposed to the azure blue skies that Ladakh has since become famous for.
 Just when we thought the road could not go any higher, Lachung La (5025m) decided to surprise us with sharp edged mountains.
 The views of the other side from top of the pass were surreal & majestic.
 Everything appeared so tiny.